rockrevenchy/Batch-Organize/README.md

 Extract subfolders files and then reorganizes files based on their extensions

-The script will extract any files stored in the subfolders of the folder in whic it is executed, it will then reads the files name and will create a folder based on their extension (unless it already exists), it will then proceed to put the file in the corresponding folders and finally delete any empty folders left behind.
+The script will extract any files stored in the subfolders of the folder in which it is executed, it will then reads the files name and will create a folder based on their extension (unless it already exists), it will then proceed to put the file in the corresponding folders and finally delete any empty folders left behind.